Hearty Pappardelle Bolognese

 Heat your oven to 150°C fan bake (or 160°C conventional).

 In a large pan, heat 3 cups of the ragu and ½ cup of pasta water over medium-low heat.
-Add the drained pasta and gently toss for a couple of minutes until the sauce clings to the noodles and the pasta is perfectly al dente.
+Add the drained pasta and gently toss it for a couple of minutes until the sauce clings to the noodles and the pasta is perfectly al dente.
 Add a touch more sauce or water if needed.

 Plate up your Pappardelle Bolognese with a generous sprinkle of grated parmesan and extra black pepper.
-Serve with crusty bread to mop up the sauce — and maybe a glass of red wine if it’s that kind of evening.
+Serve with crusty bread to mop up the sauce — and maybe enjoy a glass of red wine if it’s that kind of evening.

 Comments